Loki-Hornsby/Youtube-Video-Downloader/README.md

 - Download Youtube Playlists - each video will be put on seperate threads :)
 - Infinite threading of downloads (so you can spam the download button as much as you want!)
 - Detection of exisiting songs
-- Toast notification when songs are complete (if download lasted more than 2 minutes)
 - Directory Location Select

 # Info